One minute you're going about your day-to-day life, then the lights flicker, and suddenly, you're plunged into darkness.

 Remember, energy use should be lower in an emergency situation.
 You may need a heater on at all times during winter, but planning to run the television all day is unrealistic.
 You should try to reduce your average daily energy consumption by at least -30%.

 Once you've calculated the Average Daily Watts for all of your devices and appliances, you can estimate both your total Energy Storage (Wh/day) and the Peak Power Rating (Watts).
-Our solar panel calculator makes this method easy - to help you size a backup solar power generator that meets your home's energy needs.
+Our Solar Calculator makes this method easy - to help you size a backup solar power generator that meets your home's energy needs.

 How much wattage does each appliance need?